haifuraiya/propulsion_subsystem_haifuraiya/README.md

 # Summary

 In July/August 2022 the ORI community discussed formalizing a concept for a High Energy Orbit (HEO) 'flyer' satellite, that would have its own propulsion system.
-The background for the Haifuraiya name and the overall initial concept derivation/top-level goals was discussed at length and is recorded[^1] and its predecessor concept by Jan King W3GEY is directly available [here][^2].
+The background for the Haifuraiya name and the overall initial concept derivation/top-level goals was discussed at length and is recorded[^1] and its predecessor concept by Jan King W3GEY is directly available[^2].

 # Team
 1. Samudra Haque N3RDX